Cruise Ship Profiles

 Standard Stateroom Amenities

-Queen-size bed or 2 twin beds, single convertible sofa; upper-berth pull-down bed; bath with tub and shower.
-Remote-control color TV, ample closet space, cooling box, in-room safe, hair dryer, phone with voice-mail messaging, individual climate control, couch, desk, chair, privacy curtain, porthole mirror.
+Queen-size bed or 2 twin beds, a single convertible sofa, and upper-berth pull-down bed.
+Remote-control flat screen TV, ample closet space, cooling box, in-room safe, phone with voice-mail messaging, individual climate control, iPod docking station, couch, desk, chair, privacy curtain, porthole mirror, and privacy curtain to partition the room.
+A full bath with vanity, hair dryer, tub, and shower.

 Stateroom sizes